treasurenetprotocol/docs/docs/TCash/financial-operations.md

 ![Deposit_HISTORY](/img/docs/2.2.2Deposit_HISTORY.png)

-#### Withdraw USTN
+#### Withdraw TCash

-- Enter the amount of USTN you wish to withdraw and click 'Submit' to submit.
+- Enter the amount of TCash you wish to withdraw and click 'Submit' to submit.

 :::caution
 Note: The input number must be greater than 0 and less than or equal to the deposited amount, otherwise, it cannot be successfully submitted.